Jump to content

 Planned planning and implementation period

-Heat planning in Mainz began in December 2024 and is scheduled to be completed in June 2026.
-This is the legal deadline specified in the Heat Planning Act.
-Events for representatives of the local advisory councils were held in fall 2025.
-An open public forum for interested Mainz residents took place on October 2, 2025.
-A final public event is planned for March 11, 2026.
-From March 2 to 27, there will be an opportunity to view the draft municipal heat planning and submit comments.
-The current schedule can be found on the project page (see "Further information" below).
+The district heating planning process in Mainz began in December 2024 and is scheduled to be completed in June 2026.
+An open public forum for interested residents of Mainz was held on October 2, 2025.
+A final public meeting is planned for March 11, 2026.
+From March 2 to 27, the public will have the opportunity to review the draft municipal heating plan and submit comments.
+The current schedule and information on public participation can be found on the project page (see “Further Information” below).

 Expected costs

-A consortium of experts was commissioned to develop the municipal heating plan, including all participation concepts.
+A consortium of experts was commissioned to develop the municipal heat plan, including all public engagement strategies.

 Current processing status (February 20, 2026)

-The first three steps of municipal heat planning have been successfully completed.
-The inventory and potential analysis provide important insights for planning a climate-friendly heat supply in Mainz.
-Citizens and representatives of local councils have been involved in separate events to discuss the results.
-The target scenarios have been defined.
-Work is now underway on the implementation strategy.
-Measures are being developed to enable Mainz to achieve its goal of a climate-neutral heat supply.
-The draft results of the entire heat planning process are expected in March.
+The first three steps of the municipal heating plan—the analysis of current conditions and potential, and the development of target scenarios—have been successfully completed.
+Residents and representatives of the local advisory councils have been consulted on the results through separate events.
+Work is now underway on the implementation strategy, which includes measures that outline how Mainz can achieve the goal of a climate-neutral heating supply.
+The draft results of the entire heating plan are expected in March.

 Responsibility/Contact